How does Rice Graduate Housing select residents from the housing applicants?

 Will I get my deposit back?

 Yes.
 Your deposit will be returned when you move out.
-However, any apartment cleaning, repair charges, or non-return of access devices will be deducted from your deposit.
+However, any balance, apartment cleaning, repair charges, or non-return of access devices will be deducted from your deposit.

 How and when are housing offers and assignments made for new students?

 You will be notified of your offer via email.
-Students have two weeks from the date room assignment and housing offer is received to accept the space.
+Students have two weeks (subject to change) from the date room assignment and a housing offer is received to accept the space.
 If you decide to accept the offer, roommate assignments will be sent in a separate email prior to your arrival.
 Room assignments will take into consideration an applicant’s building and floor plan preferences, as well as the questionnaire component of the application.
 Staff does their best to honor all floor plan preferences and roommate requests on a space-available basis.
 Roommate requests based upon race, color, religion, sexual orientation, physical characteristics, and national origin cannot be accepted.

 What if I decline my housing assignment within two weeks?
 Will my deposit be returned?

 Yes.
 Your housing deposit will be returned if you do not accept your space.
-Your deposit will be forfeited for the following reasons: failure to respond or accept the housing offer and failure to occupy assigned apartment by the housing agreement start date.
+Your deposit will be forfeited for the following reasons: failure to respond or accept the housing offer and failure to occupy the assigned apartment by the housing agreement start date.